 The manager sees the effort, recommends learning opportunities to help out, and the result is the employee of the year award.

 The former boss wonders, what changed?
-Well, the expectation of the superior restored faith and built self-confidence and evoked the need to be better, even if it was just in a bid not to let the boss down.
+Well, the expectation of the superior restored faith, built self-confidence and evoked the need to be better, even if it was just in a bid not to let the boss down.

 When teachers and educators believe that some students are poor performers, it shows in their interactions with the learners.
-Over time these learners begin to think the narrative from their teachers that they are no good and make no effort to try due to this limiting belief.
+Over time these learners begin to believe the narrative from their teachers that they are no good and make no effort to try, due to this limiting belief.

 On the other hand, the teachers make little or no effort to help these students overcome this difficulty.
 At the end of the school year, the learners perform poorly socially and academically.